wp-plugins/slidr/readme.txt

 * Touch friendly.
 * Can accept variable width - fixed height images.
 * You can call it via a shortcode on posts, pages and widgets.
+* You can use it instead of the default WordPress gallery.
+No need to mess with shortcodes - just enable "Slidr for Gallery" and start creating galleries as usual, the WordPress way!
 * Supports cycling items (when at the end, clicking "next" loads the first item and so on, simulating a circular move).
 * Autoscroll support.
 * Customizable queries with more than a dozen of parameters.
 You can adjust the post type, number of entries, thumbnail size, order and many more.